aw179/app/README.md

 ### Enjoy!

-If all the above steps are successful, open http://app.mydomain.com/ and create your first account!
+If all the above steps are successful, open http://app.sl.anonk.com/ and create your first account!

 By default, new accounts are not premium so don't have unlimited alias.
 To make your account premium, please go to the database, table "users" and set "lifetime" column to "1" or "TRUE":

 ```
-docker exec -it sl-db psql -U myuser simplelogin
+docker exec -it sl-db psql -U scrooge simplelogin
 UPDATE users SET lifetime = TRUE;
 exit
 ```